 It’s easy to get caught in an analytical loop, dwelling on your osteoporosis and your health in general until it occupies most of your energy and focus.
 But over-thinking things won’t bring a solution; rather, it sets the stage for paralyzing fear and uncertainty.

 Instead of “stewing” over the problem, take positive action and face the issue head-on with optimism.
 There are plenty of reasons to be optimistic.
-For one thing, your body was designed for health, and will respond to healthy “input” like the plan described in the Save Our Bones Program.
+For one thing, your body was designed for health, and will respond to healthy “input” like the plan described in the Osteoporosis Reversal Program.
 There’s no reason you can’t do what many others have done.

 5. Don’t Fret About Your Future